vishal1201/streams/README.md

-# Java Streams
+#java #java8 #streams
 My take on learning Java Streams by doing.
 Trying to collate all helpful snippets for future reference.
 Feel free to use/fork/share.

 ---